Texas Tech Law Public-Service Program

 - Develop and enhance many practical legal skills such as interviewing, research, drafting pleadings, and trial preparation under the supervision of a licensed attorney;

 - Gain exposure to different areas of substantive law; and

 - Gain professional experience and enhance their resumes.

 - Students have a variety of pro bono opportunities to choose from throughout the year in Lubbock and other cities.

 Students entering Texas Tech Law as new J.D. students in or after fall 2015 must complete at least 30 hours of public service before they graduate.
 At least 15 hours must be in pro bono legal service, and the remaining 15 hours may be in pro bono legal service or non-legal community service.

 With the public-service graduation requirement, students are exposed to their professional and ethical obligation to engage in pro bono legal services and learn the importance of and need for a life-long commitment to public service.
 Students learn and develop valuable skills in hands-on settings, interact with practicing attorneys and members of the community, and give back to the community.
 In the process of volunteering, they also meet valuable professional contacts and potential references.

 Current 1L and 2L students can log in to Blackboard to view more information related to the requirement, including a list of pre-approved opportunities and the forms necessary to obtain credit.
-Visit MyTechLaw for 3L opportunities in the Pro Bono Honor Roll program, and find more opportunities on Twitter and Facebook.
+Visit Facebook for public-service opportunities.